-The transfer of ownership over a church property in Jerusalem’s Old City to an organization representing the Russian government sparked something of an uproar in Israel in January.
+The transfer of ownership over a church property in Jerusalem’s Old City to an organization representing the Russian government sparked something of an uproar in Israel.

 But ultimately, it was a tempest in a teacup.

 The Alexander Courtyard is situated adjacent to the Church of the Holy Sepulcher and contains among other structures the Alexander Nevsky Church.
 The strategically located parcel of land was purchased in 1859 by Czar Alexander II.
 After the Russian Revolution in 1917, two organizations claimed ownership of the land, the Imperial Orthodox Palestine Historic Society and the almost identically named Imperial Orthodox Palestine Society, the latter of which is connected to the Kremlin.